When you’ve got Superman pitching your product, what more could you possibly need?

 Wendy Zajack, Faculty Director of Georgetown's Integrated Marketing Communications program.

-That approach might have worked 60 years ago, but marketing in the post-millennial world is no longer that easy, said Wendy Zajack, Faculty Director for the master’s program in Integrated Marketing Communications (IMC) at Georgetown University’s School of Continuing Studies.
+That approach might have worked 60 years ago, but marketing in the post-millennial world is no longer that easy, said Wendy Zajack, Faculty Director for the Master's in Integrated Marketing Communications at Georgetown University’s School of Continuing Studies.
 And yet, in many ways, it’s more exciting.

 “We’re in a highly competitive environment in terms of getting your brand out there,” said Zajack, who has worked in global communications for several large technology companies.
 “We get literally bombarded with messages.
 To succeed, you need to use all the channels available to you.
 And you want to think about your strategy in the biggest and broadest way possible.”